-Membership of WASI is open to all nature lovers and responsible angling enthusiasts.
+Membership of WASI is open to nature lovers and responsible angling enthusiasts.
 To understand the conditions and joining process, please go through the attached membership form.
-You may also contact the office for further clarifications.
+You may also contact the office for further clarifications. * Please note that all memberships need to be proposed and seconded by existing WASI members and includes a lifetime membership fee.

 Activities at WASI